Kantokuen: End of the Kwantung Army

 As the Kwantung Army's fighting power diminished, it had to amend its operational plans against the Soviets accordingly.
 While the strategy for 1942 was the same as it had been in 1941, that had been abandoned by 1943 favor of only one attack on the Eastern Front against Primorye or in the north against Blagoveshchensk, which itself soon gave way to a holding action on all fronts to attempt to check the Red Army, which was now expected to take the offensive, at the borders.
 As the Kwantung Army continued to weaken, it became apparent that even that would be too much and so a final operational plan was adopted on 30 May 1945 for the IJA to only delay the Soviet advance in the border zones and to make a fighting retreat to fortifications near the Korean border, centered on the city of Tonghua.
 That move in effect surrendered the majority of Manchuria to the opponent as a matter of course.
 Although by August 1945, Kwantung Army manpower had been boosted to 714,000 in 24 divisions and 12 brigades by the exhaustion of local reserves, cannibalization of guards units, and transfers from China, its officers and men were privately in despair.
 Most of the new formations, staffed by the old, the infirm, civil servants, colonists, and students, were at barely 15% combat-effectiveness and heavily lacking in weapons; out of 230 serviceable combat planes, only 55 could be considered modern.
 It was even briefly recommended for Army Headquarters to be pre-emptively evacuated from Changchun, but that was rejected on security, political, and psychological grounds.
 After the war, colonel Saburo Hayashi admitted, "We wanted to provide a show of force.
 If the Russians only knew the weakness of our preparations in Manchuria, they were bound to attack us."

 Simultaneously, Japanese intelligence watched helplessly as Soviet strength opposite them began to soar.
-Honoring his promise at Yalta to enter the war in the Pacific within three months of Germany's defeat, Joseph Stalin ordered the transfer from Europe to the Far East of some 403,355 crack troops, along with 2,119 tanks and assault guns, 7,137 guns and mortars, 17,374 trucks, and 36,280 horses.
+Honoring his promise at Yalta to enter the war in the Pacific within three months of Germany's defeat, Joseph Stalin ordered the transfer from Europe to the Far East of some 403,355 troops, along with 2,119 tanks and assault guns, 7,137 guns and mortars, 17,374 trucks, and 36,280 horses.
 These men and their commanders were specially picked because of their past experience in dealing with certain types of terrain and opposition during the war against Germany that would be beneficial for the approaching campaign.
 By early August, the IJA pegged Red Army forces in Siberia at 1,600,000, with 4,500 tanks and 6,500 aircraft in 47 division-equivalents; the actual totals were 1,577,725, 3,704, and 3,446, respectively.
 (Note: Figures are for RKKA only; including the Navy and adding self-propelled guns to the "tanks" total, the grand total was 1,747,465 personnel, 5,250 tanks and SPGs, and 5,171 aircraft.)